The Future of Job Boards

-In an effort to improve the overall quality—from the candidate point of view—of jobs listed on their board, Indeed has made the move of eliminating recruiter advertised roles from its organic search results, beginning January 2019.
+In an effort to improve the overall quality—from the candidate’s point of view—of jobs listed on their board, Indeed has made the move of eliminating recruiter advertised roles from its organic search results, beginning January 2019.

 Sponsored listings will still be available but for many agencies, the question of return on investment is foremost in their minds.
 If they’re going to have to pay for listings online, they’re going to want to see a broad range of qualified candidates coming their way to justify the added expense.
 This change to the online job board model will force agencies to look beyond the online listing to discover other streams for sourcing talent.

-Impact of job board changes to recruiters
+Impact of job board changes affecting recruiters

 With unemployment figures at their lowest in years, it’s becoming more and more difficult to reach the right talent and headhunters have had to become proactive in their approach to locating candidates who fulfill their client’s needs.